Develop your own IoT Edge modules

 Sending device-to-cloud telemetry messages with the MQTT broker is similar to publishing messages on user-defined topics, but using the following IoT Hub special topic for your module:

 devices/<device_name>/modules/<module_name>/messages/events.
 Authorizations must be set up appropriately.
 The MQTT bridge must also be configured to forward the messages on this topic to the cloud.

 To process messages using routing, first set up a route to send messages coming from another endpoint (module or device) to the input endpoint of your module, then listen for messages on the input endpoint of your module.
 Each time a new message comes back, a callback function is triggered by the Azure IoT SDK.
 Process your message with this callback function and optionally send new messages on your module endpoint queue.

 Processing messages using the MQTT broker is similar to subscribing to messages on user-defined topics, but using the IoT Edge special topics of your module's output queue:

-devices/<device_name>/<module_name>/messages/events.
-Authorizations must be setup appropriately.
+devices/<device_name>/modules/<module_name>/messages/events.
+Authorizations must be set up appropriately.
 Optionally you can send new messages on the topics of your choice.

 To get a module twin with the Azure IoT SDK, call the

-To get a module twin with any MQTT client, a little bit more work is involved since getting a twin is not a typical MQTT pattern.
+To get a module twin with any MQTT client, slightly more work is involved since getting a twin is not a typical MQTT pattern.
 The module must first subscribe to IoT Hub special topic

 $iothub/twin/GET/?$rid=1234.
 This request ID is an arbitrary ID (that is, a GUID), which will be sent back by IoT Hub along with the requested data.
 This is how a client can pair its requests with the responses.
 The result code is a HTTP-like status code, where successful is encoded as 200.